SerCom-KC/cartoon-network-schedule/next-showings.md

 ## DISCLAIMER
 **This is an auto-generated page based on upcoming showing data of each series.
 All data is pulled from official schedule APIs and is correct at time of publication.
 Some time slots might be missing due to API limits or unknown series identifiers.
 Please do not contact any Cartoon Network employee on social media regarding any schedule information this page provides.**

-_Last Update: June 12, 2018 at 10:22:26 UTC_
+_Last Update: June 13, 2018 at 10:22:38 UTC_

 ## Missing time slots
 If no upcoming new/returning series exists in the next 2 weeks, the missing time slots might be one of the following:
-For missing time slots on June 13th and/or after: Teen Titans Go!
+For missing time slots on June 14th and/or after: Teen Titans Go!
-For missing time slots on June 14th and/or after: Ben 10
+For missing time slots on June 15th and/or after: Ben 10
-For missing time slots on June 15th and/or after: The Amazing World of Gumball
+For missing time slots on June 16th and/or after: The Amazing World of Gumball
 For missing time slots on June 17th and/or after: Clarence, Craig of the Creek

 ## Known schedule

-### Tuesday, June 12th
-06:00AM Steven Universe - On the Run
-06:15AM Ben 10 - Ye Olde Laser Duel
-06:30AM Teen Titans Go! - Employee of the Month Redux; The Avogodo
-07:00AM Ben 10 - Ben Again and Again
-07:15AM Unikitty! - Birthday Blowout
-07:30AM Unikitty! - R & Arr; Lab Cat
-08:00AM Ben 10 - King Koil
-08:15AM Teen Titans Go! - Orangins
-08:30AM Teen Titans Go! - Jinxed; Brain Percentages
-09:00AM Ben 10 - The Charm Offensive
-09:15AM The Amazing World of Gumball - The Parking
-09:30AM The Amazing World of Gumball - The Routine; The Nest
-10:00AM Ben 10 - Double Hex
-10:15AM Teen Titans Go! - Garage Sale
-10:30AM Teen Titans Go! - The Cruel Giggling Ghoul; Secret Garden
-11:00AM Ben 10 - Ye Olde Laser Duel
-11:15AM Teen Titans Go! - Pyramid Scheme
-11:30AM Teen Titans Go! - Bottle Episode; Finally a Lesson
-12:00PM Ben 10 - Ben Again and Again
-12:15PM The Amazing World of Gumball - The Box
-12:30PM The Amazing World of Gumball - The One; The Console
-01:00PM Ben 10 - King Koil
-01:15PM Teen Titans Go! - Meatball Party
-01:30PM Teen Titans Go! - Terra-ized; Artful Dodgers
-02:00PM Ben 10 - The Charm Offensive
-02:15PM Teen Titans Go! - Burger vs. Burrito
-02:30PM Teen Titans Go! - Colors of Raven; The Left Leg
-03:00PM Ben 10 - Double Hex
-03:15PM OK K.O.!
-Let's Be Heroes - Presenting Joe Cuppa
-03:30PM OK K.O.!
-Let's Be Heroes - We've Got Pests; The Power Is Yours!
-04:00PM Ben 10 - Ye Olde Laser Duel
-04:15PM The Amazing World of Gumball - The Recipe
-04:30PM The Amazing World of Gumball - The Name; The Extras
-05:00PM Ben 10 - Ben Again and Again
-05:15PM Craig of the Creek - The Curse
-05:30PM Craig of the Creek - Lost in the Sewer; The Final Book
-06:00PM Ben 10 - King Koil
-06:15PM Teen Titans Go! - Ones and Zeros
-06:30PM Teen Titans Go! - Flashback
-07:00PM Ben 10 - The Charm Offensive
-07:15PM We Bare Bears - Icy Nights
-07:30PM We Bare Bears - Captain Craboo

 ### Wednesday, June 13th
 06:00AM Steven Universe - Horror Club